-Based on my medical history, lifestyle, and family background, am I at risk for Hodgkins disease?
+Based on my medical history, lifestyle, and family background, am I at risk for Hodgkin lymphoma?

-How do we best treat Hodgkins disease?What are all my options?What are the risks and benefits associated with this treatment plan?How long will treatment last?Are there side effects I should watch for?
+How do we best treat Hodgkin lymphoma?What are all my options?What are the risks and benefits associated with this treatment plan?How long will treatment last?Are there side effects I should watch for?

 Are there any medications I can take?

 What are the benefits?Are there any side effects I should watch for?What will I need to change in my daily routine?How will I feel during treatment?What will I need to do to take care of myself during the treatment period?What will we do if the treatment does not succeed?Are there any alternative or complementary therapies I should consider?

 How likely is it that my treatments will kill all the cancer cells?How do I know that my treatment program is effective?What should I do to protect my ability to have children in the future?Can you recommend a support group or other people whom I can talk with?

 Hodgkin lymphoma (HL).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated January 8, 2016.
 Accessed February 26, 2016.

 Tips for talking to your doctor.
 American Academy of Family Physicians Family Doctor website.
 Available at: http://familydoctor.org/familydoctor/en/healthcare-management/working-with-your-doctor/tips-for-talking-to-your-doctor.html.
 Updated May 2014.
 Accessed February 26, 2016.

 What should you ask your doctor about Hodgkin disease?
 American Cancer Society website.
 Available at: http://www.cancer.org/cancer/hodgkindisease/detailedguide/hodgkin-disease-talking-with-doctor.
 Updated February 9, 2016.
 Accessed February 26, 2016.